Jamie C. Fumo

 JAMIE C. FUMO, Professor, Ph.D.
 Princeton (2003), M.A.
 Princeton (2001), B.A.
 University of Massachusetts-Amherst (1998).
 Dr. Fumo specializes in medieval English literature and culture, particularly Chaucer and his contemporaries, with a subsidiary interest in classical reception.
 Her work engages the dynamic relationships between literary texts and traditions, medieval conceptions of authorship and authorial exchanges, and the operation of premodern textualities.
 She is fascinated by how early literary texts constitute and contemplate themselves, and how they talk back—and sometimes forward—to other texts.

 Most recently, Dr. Fumo has completed two large-scale studies of Chaucer’s Book of the Duchess: a monograph that unfolds the story of the poem’s construction, reception, and interpretive history; and the first ever edited collection of essays on the poem, which gathers distinguished and emerging scholars to define new frontiers in research on this first major Chaucerian poem.
-Current projects include a chapter on medieval vernacular adaptations of classical myth for Oxford Bibliographies in Medieval Studies, a chapter on “Translatio and the ‘Classic’ in Medieval Europe: Reading (and Writing) ‘Olde Stories’” for the Routledge Handbook of Translation and the Classic, and various entries for The Chaucer Encyclopedia.
+She is currently at work on a new book project, Savory Work: The Poetics of Taste in Medieval England.

 - Chaucer’s Book of the Duchess: Contexts and Interpretations (ed.).
 Chaucer Studies XLV.
 Cambridge: D.S.
 Brewer, 2018.